gudwin/botbuilder-unit/README.md

 ## Glossary
 - **script** or **conversation spec** - an array of messages describing flow of conversation with a bot;
+- **filter** function - a custom function that will be called by Library.
+The function should return a [Promise](https://promisesaplus.com/).

 This Library allows to apply unit testing to Microsoft Bot Framework Chatbots.
 The Library simulates conversation between bot and the end user.